Understanding Soil Food Webs: The Hidden Life That Builds Healthy Soil

 Steps:

 2. Top-dress compost.
 Add a thin layer (about 1/2–1 inch) over the soil surface.
+This gives microbes food without forcing a major disturbance event.

 3. Mulch lightly.
 Add 1–2 inches of shredded leaves to protect moisture and feed microbes.
+In hotter climates, you may lean a little heavier on mulch.
+In cooler, wetter spots, a lighter layer may be enough at first.

 4. Water gently.
 Moist soil helps microbes wake up and begin cycling nutrients.
+Dry soil slows biology more than many beginners realize.

 5. Repeat monthly (or seasonally).
 Small actions build big change over time.
+Consistency is often more effective than dramatic intervention.

 Best results come from pairing this with deep-rooted plants that stabilize soil: Deep-Rooted Native Plants for Erosion Control.